MS Miraculous Adventure

 - Paralysis or numbness in some body part,

 - Blind spots,

 - Others too numerous to mention.

 I believe that my strong faith in God and prayers of many brought me through over sixty years.
-This helped me choose a non-drug route instead of relying on Disease Modifying Drugs.
-They are known as DMD’s in the MS community.
+This helped me choose a non-drug route instead of relying on Disease Modifying Drugs, known as DMD’s in the MS community.

 This choice has been good.
-Disease Modifyinng Drugs) weren’t available in 1958.
+Disease Modifying Drugs) weren’t available in 1958.
 There really was no decision then.
 Continuing on that track has been the right choice for me.

 Prayers of friends and family, exercise, eating the right foods, and taking vitamins have been the best things to do.

 Many health minded people advocate these life choices today.
 In the 1960’s, 1970’s and beyond it’s become evident as the better way to live!
-When other methods presented themselves, I maintained my initial choices outlined above.
+Other methods presented themselves.
+I maintained my initial choices.

 There are several reasons that choice turned out very well for me;